Anup2907/US-accident-severity-prediction/README.md

 ![feature](https://user-images.githubusercontent.com/56169217/74595281-46bbe900-5005-11ea-9190-75894fe79903.PNG)

+**Conclusion**

-From the feature importance plot, we can conclude that Vehicle age, Number of persons injured, Weather conditions, Manner_of_collision, Light conditions are the top features that are main reasons for injury severity.
+From the feature importance plot, we can conclude that Vehicle age, Number of persons injured, Weather conditions, Manner_of_collision, Light conditions are the top 5 features that are contributing to cause injury severity.
+It's important to check the vehicle conditions thoroughly and be careful while driving in adverse weather conditions.

+Please refer my Python notebook for more details - https://github.com/Anup2907/US-accident-severity/blob/master/US_Accident_Severity.ipynb